Ada-Developers-Academy/core-cs-fundamentals/binary-search-trees/01-Binary-Search-Trees.md

 - Compare a binary tree to a linked list
 - Explain how a binary search tree differs from a generic binary tree
-- Write methods to perform the following on a binary search tree:
+- Write and/or understand methods to perform the following on a binary search tree:
   - Search for a value
   - Insert value
   - Delete value